-A holder of unclaimed money is a person or organisation with funds or money in accounts for owners they cannot find.
-The money could be owned by a person, organisation, client or customer.
+A holder of unclaimed money is a person or organisation with funds, or money in accounts for owners they cannot find.
+The money can be owned by a person, organisation, client or customer.

 Under the Act, money is only unclaimed if the amount is more than $100 for any one owner.
-For amounts under $100 you can choose to pass it to us or keep it.
-If you are keeping money under $100, you will need to consider how to treat this for income tax purposes.
+For amounts under $100 you have two choices.
+You can send it to us or you can keep it - if you can use it for another purpose before 1 June each year.

 Our Public Rulings BR Pub 17/01 - BR Pub 17/02 cover Income tax - treatment of unclaimed amounts of $100 or less and the treatment of unclaimed amounts of $100 or less held on trust.